Cruising the Chilean Fjords

 After a week of sensory overload cruising the Chilean coast and navigating the channels and fjords, we arrived in Punta Arenas.

-Punta Arenas is a city home to 125,000 near the tip of Chile's southernmost Patagonia region.
+Punta Arenas is a city of 125,000 people near the tip of Chile's southernmost Patagonia region.
 Located on the Strait of Magellan, which connects the Atlantic and Pacific oceans, it's often used as a base for the surrounding wilderness and Antarctica.
 The Plaza Muñoz Gamero has a memorial to explorer Ferdinand Magellan, and legend has it that if you rub his toe, you will return to the city.
 Alternatively, you can book a back-to-back cruise with Oceania and visit Punta Arenas thrice.

 We took the opportunity to explore the city as we skipped the last stop due to visa delays; as we were docked close to the town, it was easy to wander off.